PradeepLoganathan/spov-evidence-tools-service/README.md

-# Evidence Tools MCP Service
+# AgenticAI Triage MCP Tools

 Standalone MCP (Model Context Protocol) service that provides evidence gathering tools for incident triage and analysis.
 This provides the necessary tools for the agentic triage workflow system.